A Summary Of The Child Support Guidelines In Arizona

 Child Support obligations have priority over all other financial obligations.
 The existence of other financial commitments and debts is generally not a reason for the failure to pay child support, or for a deviation from the guidelines.

 Author’s Note: If your income changes or the other party’s income changes, or if other circumstances change, you will need to file a modification proceeding.
+We recommend contacting a child support modifications lawyer for counsel.
 You cannot just reduce your child support without a Court order.
 For example, if one of the children graduates, that does not mean that you can reduce your child support without a court order.
 Even if the other party agrees to a reduction, such should be confirmed in writing and stipulated to pursuant to a formal court order.
 Otherwise, you may have a very unpleasant shock later when the other parent asks for substantial child support arrears that you thought you did not have to pay.